 This is a common mindset that both addicts and their loved ones share.
 Say your spouse is a big drinker and you’re worried that it’s taking a toll on his life.
-You confront him about the issue and he confidently responds that he can quit at anytime.
-But, he can’t quit right now because he has things coming up that he wants to enjoy.
-You understand, and table the issue until later.
+You confront him about the issue and he confidently responds that he can quit at any time.
+But, he can’t quite right now because he has things coming up that he wants to enjoy.
+You understand and table the issue until later.
 The truth is that your spouse probably can’t just stop.
 He needs help to do it.

 2. He/she is under a lot of stress.

 One of the main reasons why people use drugs or alcohol in the first place is because they are stressed.
 But, there are healthy ways to deal with stress, and drugs are not one of them.
-Be weary of people who say they abuse alcohol or drugs just because they have a nagging wife, financial problems or stress at work.
+Be wary of people who say they abuse alcohol or drugs just because they have a nagging wife, financial problems, or stress at work.
 These are not legitimate excuses.